|

 time, Aubrey is conspicuously and pervasively present, as gatherer (“Mr.

-biographies are entirely new in their realism--or scandal or gossip or
+Lives are entirely new in their realism--or scandal or gossip or

 whatever.
 Before Aubrey with some exceptions, biography normally was